AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 ## Why another Kafka transport?

 Existing packages for Kafka + Symfony Messenger are outdated or don't cover advanced event streaming use cases.
+Additionally, Symfony Messenger's serialization has limitations for event streaming scenarios:

+**Default PHP Serialization**: Messenger uses PHP's native serializer by default, which produces binary data that's only readable by PHP applications - not suitable for multi-language architectures.

+**Built-in JSON Limitations**: While Symfony supports JSON serialization, it ties message types to PHP namespaces in headers.
+This creates issues when:
+- Two Symfony applications need to communicate (namespace conflicts)
+- Non-PHP services need to consume messages (PHP-specific headers)
+- You want business-friendly message identifiers

+**Custom Serializer Complexity**: Symfony allows custom serializers per transport, but the configuration is cumbersome and requires extensive setup for each transport.

+**This transport solves these issues automatically** by:
+- Producing clean JSON with business identifiers you define
+- Adding a simple header with your custom identifier (not PHP namespace)
+- Enabling seamless interoperability with other languages
+- Requiring minimal configuration

 This transport is designed for:

 - **Event Streaming**: Optimized for real-time event flows
 - **Flexibility**: Granular configuration for producers and consumers